run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/reports/create/dashboard-customize-management-panel-smart-decision.md

-title: Customize management panel (Smart Decision)
+title: Customizing management panel (Smart Decision)
 Description: It's possible to add dashboards from a template or selecting manually.
-# Customize management panel (Smart Decision)
+# Customizing management panel (Smart Decision)

-The management panel in the system main screen.
+The Smart Decision is the management panel in the system main screen.
 In this panel, it's possible to add dashboards from a template or selecting manually.
 In this area, it's also available resources to create shortcuts (links), view reports and dashboards.
-It has relevant information.

 In the default management panel, it's available only the resources of type *Quick Access* (links).